How I became a designer

 Keep learning and challenging yourself

 In any profession, it’s easy to stagnate and get comfortable.
-It’s important for me to read and absorb as much as I can to stay passionate about my craft and to continue to challenge myself and those around me.
+It’s important for me to absorb as much as I can to stay passionate about my craft and to continue to challenge myself and those around me.
 I try to set aside some time each morning to read and learn something new.
-Here are some of my favourite newsletters I enjoy reading with my morning tea:

 Don’t use a cannon to kill a mosquito